Lightweb-main/Lightweb/README.md

 Rules & Other Stuff:

-No alteration of the original website is allowed, the consequences is a permanent ban from this domain.
+No alteration of the original website is allowed.

 Downloading Lightweb isn't recommended since updates don't apply directly to downloaded copies of Lightweb.